 a sober living recovery house for women

-RAIL sober living house is located at 521 E. Grand River and will provide sober living recovery housing for 6 women.
+The RAIL sober living house is located at 521 E. Grand River Howell, MI and provides sober living recovery housing for 6 women.

 Recovery goes beyond abstinence to encompass all areas of functioning that are affected by active use as well as those that may have facilitated the initiation of substance use (e.g., self-esteem, peer group norms, social conditions).